nik-maheshwari/genome-mining/README.md

 Note:

-1. To predict the bridging pattern for any peptide sequence, use the following script:
+1. To predict the bridging pattern for any peptide sequence, use the input file (peptide.fasta) for the following script:

 	addBridge.pl